Kerala Promotes Gender Equality in Schools

 What do these statements have in common?
 They all link actions to a specific gender.
 These are gender norms.

 In simple words, these norms change how we think into believing that we must do or not do something.
-They also create stereotypes.
+They also create [[stereotypes::A fixed idea or image that many people have of a particular type of person or thing that is not always true.]].

 Stereotypes often make their way into our lives.
 One of these ways is textbooks which we read in school, which often show men reading newspapers and women cooking.

-Textbooks prescribed to schools in Kerala will now show gender-neutral images, such as men helping in the kitchen and girls playing football and cricket with boys.
+Textbooks [[prescribed::Here, it means to give something to follow.]] to schools in Kerala will now show [[gender-neutral::Something that is not specifically targeted to a single gender.]] images, such as men helping in the kitchen and girls playing football and cricket with boys.

 Books will also encourage students to aim high and work hard to achieve all their goals, regardless of gender.